Corticofugal control equates to the fact that as the pathway begins in

 optimal conditions for the conscious perception of sensory impulses

 mediated by the classical pathways.
-(C.p, 392).
-And thus, anesthesia
+(Carpenter:

 and the anesthetic state produced by depressant drugs are due to these